 If you’ve ever used a backpack, you’ve likely wondered how to manage all that excess webbing hanging from the pack.
 If so, wonder no more.
 Tame dangling straps with Web Dominator.
-The Web Dominator is a simple design consisting of a small plastic clip with a piece of elastic cord attached.
+The Web Dominator is a simple strap management system consisting of a small plastic clip with a piece of elastic cord attached.
 Just roll the excess strap over the clip and secure it in place with the bungee-like cord.
-Brilliant.
+It’s brilliant.

 Easy to use